pfrazee/ssbmail/README.md

 # MX mail

-MX is an encrypted mail application on a decentralized network.
+MX is an encrypted mail application.
 It's not email, but it's better.

 It doesnt work yet though, so dont try to download it.